 The main responsibility of FCC's Medical Services is to protect and improve the health of its workers, ensuring they are in top physical, mental and social health.
-All by means of detecting, assessing and controlling the risk factors that may affect the health of workers.
+All by means of detecting, assessing and controlling the risk factors that may affect the health of workers

 The main health monitoring tool includes medical examinations, which can be used to prevent and ensure the early detection of different conditions.
-18,640 medical examinations have been completed during the year.
+18.640 medical examinations have been completed during the year.

-Another important activity that is part of the day-to-day work of FCC's Medical Services refers to the health and advice promotion programmes rolled out across the organisation.
+Another important activity that is part of the day-to-day work of FCC's Medical Services refers to health promotion programmes and counselling rolled out across the organisation.

-In this case, FCC's Medical Services have participated in the implementation of health promotion actions and in the maintenance of the healthy company management model.
+In this case ECC's Medical Services have participated in the implementation of health promotion actions and in the maintenance of the healthy company management model.